John Lavelle (actor)

-John Lavelle (born November 23, 1981) is an American stage, film, television actor, and playwright who is perhaps best known for his role as Benjamin Braddock in John Reid's 2002 Broadway adaptation of The Graduate, where he starred opposite Lorraine Bracco.

-and for his portrayal of Roy Reed in the film Selma'.
+John Lavelle (born November 23, 1981) is an American stage, film, television actor, and playwright who is perhaps best known for his role as Benjamin Braddock in John Reid's 2002 Broadway adaptation of The Graduate, where he starred opposite Lorraine Bracco, and for his portrayal of Roy Reed in the film Selma.
 He is the author of several plays including Sinner's Laundry and Inhalation.
 He won a Drama Desk Award for his work in The Royale at the Lincoln Center Theatre.

 Early life

-The Brooklyn native graduated from Monsignor Farrell High School in Staten Island, New York.
-At Monsignor Farrell, Lavelle also became the first anchor of their student-run television station, WFBN.
+A Brooklyn native, Lavelle graduated from Monsignor Farrell High School in Staten Island, New York.
+At Monsignor Farrell, he also became the first anchor of their student-run television station, WFBN.
 After high school Lavelle attended the Tisch School of the Arts at New York University, graduating in 2004 with a Bachelor of Fine Arts in Drama.
 He is a performer at the Upright Citizen's Brigade and a member of IAMA Theatre Company in Los Angeles.